adrianmarino/ruby-keyfinder/README.md

 # Ruby Key Finder
-This program allow determitate the key of a youtube video by the id of the video.
+This program allow determinate the key of a youtube video by the id of the video.
 Look at the next test, to understand how it works:

 ```Ruby